 Get ready to do the Time Warp again.
 Costumes encouraged.
 Props provided.

-See the all-time classic The Haunting (1963) on a big screen in the little Flicker Theatre.
+Watch Overboard (1987) on a big screen in the little Flicker Theatre.

 SILENT DISCO Dance the night away with wireless headphones and two channels of music.
 One of them is a request line!

 BOOTY BOYZ DJs Immuzikation, Twin Powers and Z-Dog spin dance hits into the night.

 DJ L.A.
 DARIUS spins the hottest dance records, with a mix of dance, top 40, hip hop, Latin and dancehall beats.

 This year's frightful haunted house theme is Oz, but not the Oz you remember.